a7med7amdy/Writer-Identifier/README.md

 # Writer-Identifier
-a project that uses ML to identify Writers from their hand writting
+a project that uses ML to identify Writers from their hand writing using IAM dataset